Our Heroes

 1965

-President of the Riverside Unified School District board, Littleworth led the school board to approve voluntary integration of Riverside schools, the first large school district in the nation to do so.
+As president of the Riverside Unified School District Board, Littleworth led the school board through community turmoil to work with parents and local leaders to develop a plan for and approve voluntary integration of Riverside schools in 1965, the first large school district in the nation to do so.

 1966